Hello Minions! I want to talk about hair. That’s because hair can merely be a fashion statement…or it can be symbolic.

 Even when I get the brush wet!
-And people are like, “well I have to use [product]” and I’m thinking that everyone who says that they have short hair because it’s “easier” is full of BS because all I ever do with my hair, even when it’s down to my hips, is brush it.
+And people are like, “well I have to use [product]” and I’m thinking that everyone who says that they have short hair because it’s “easier” sits on a throne of lies because all I ever do with my hair, even when it’s down to my hips, is brush it.
 The biggest reason I hate short hair, however, is that I can’t put it in a ponytail.
 Now it’s always in my face.

 So why did I cut it all off?
 Turns out that you can sell your hair, if you’re willing to put up with total creepers who weren’t kidding when they asked you to fly out to Florida so they could “cut your hair in person” which is probably code for “traffic you” knowing your email address and then emailing you a month after you take down your hair listing.
 Or trust that the guy who’s best credential for not being an axe murderer is “I’m Mormon” is actually a nice guy who just wants to cut your hair and isn’t Sweeny Todd (turns out he was just a nice guy who wanted to cut my hair.
 Phew!
 But seriously, “I’m Mormon”?
 How is that credential for being a good, honest person?
 Ted Bundy was Mormon!
 And even if being a Latter-Day Saint somehow magically made it so you were def an honest person, anyone could still claim that.)